thadeu/jest-localstack-preset/README.md

 }
 ```

-Use custom endpoint `process.env.AWS_ENDPOINT_URL` in the AWS clients in your code., for example:
+Use custom endpoint `process.env.AWS_ENDPOINT_URL` for general or specific to DynamoDB `process.env.AWS_DYNAMODB_ENDPOINT_URL` in the AWS clients in your code., for example:

 ```js
 const AWS = require('aws-sdk')